Open enrollment for health insurance runs from Nov. 1, 2022, to Jan. 15, 2023.

 Open enrollment impacts on uninsured rates

-Since the beginning of the COVID-19 pandemic, QuoteWizard analysts have been tracking health insurance changes.
-And while the number of uninsured Americans has gone down by 14% since the beginning of 2021, health insurance coverage varies wildly by state.
+QuoteWizard analysts have been tracking health insurance changes since the beginning of the COVID-19 pandemic.
+While the number of uninsured Americans has gone down by 14% since the beginning of 2021, health insurance coverage varies wildly by state.

-Maine, for example, saw a 124% increase in their number of uninsured residents, while states like Minnesota had a 40% decrease in their uninsured rate.
+Maine, for example, saw a 124% increase in its number of uninsured residents, while states like Minnesota had a 40% decrease in its uninsured rate.

 States with the most uninsured